 China's deadly 'Wet markets' are back, start selling bats, cats and pangolins amid Covid pandemic

-New Delhi, Apr 01: China's 'wet markets' have reopened, selling bats, pangolins and dogs for human consumption after after easing of lockdown measures across several cities.
+New Delhi, Apr 01: China's 'wet markets' have reopened, selling bats, pangolins and dogs for human consumption after easing of lockdown measures across several cities.

 Such markets are known for selling live animals such as cats, dogs, fish, rabbits and bats.